timp21337/SMTPListener/README.md

 An email catcher.

-Note that this requires configuring your MTA, so is nto trivial.
+Note that this requires configuring your MTA, so is not trivial.
 Exim in particular is very fussy.

 DO NOT DEPLOY ON A MACHINE RESPONSIBLE FOR REAL MAIL.